Salisbury Steak with Mushroom Gravy (Paleo/Gluten-Free/AIP-Friendly)

 4 tablespoons butter, divided (substitute avocado oil for AIP)

 1 large onion, sliced thin

-salt & freshly ground black pepper
+Sea salt & freshly ground black pepper (skip pepper for AIP)

 3 cloves garlic, minced

-1 tsp. dried thyme
+1 teaspoon dried thyme

-4 oz. button mushrooms, sliced thin
+4 ounces button mushrooms, sliced thin

 Spoon hot gravy over steaks and serve immediately.